ElectroPlan Helpful Hints and How-To’s

-Selecting the Components to Copy – The components and lines on the plan are summarized in a check-box list by type and grouped by category.
+Selecting the Components to Move – The components and lines on the plan are summarized in a check-box list by type and grouped by category.
 Click the check-box of all the components you with to move and then click Crate New Plan.
 Once the new plan is created the Plan Details window will open so that the details of the new plan can be edited.

 - Save the project